 Some carpets are designed for residential use, others for office spaces and other commercial applications.
-Depending on the type of carpet, performance lifetime ranges from less than ten to more than 25 years (Arcuri 2015).
+Depending on the type of carpet, performance lifetime ranges from less than 10 to more than 25 years (Arcuri 2015).
+Most commonly, carpet life ranges between 7 and 12 years (Yarbrough 2018).
 The sheer volume of carpets and rugs sold annually represents a huge potential source of daily exposure to PFASs in homes, workplaces, and other commercial spaces.

-3.1.3 Household and workplace presence of the product and other products containing the Candidate Chemical, and aggregate effects
+5.1.3 Household and workplace presence of the product and other products containing the Candidate Chemical, and aggregate effects

-Reference: CAL.
-CODE REGS. tit.
-22, §§ 69503.3(a)(1)(B) and 69503.3(b)(3).
+Reference: California Code of Regulations, title 22, sections 69503.3(a)(1)(B) and 69503.3(b)(3).